-One of these beautiful creatures, and also a BIG15 favourite, is the rare and amazing Galapagos Land Iguana.
+One of these beautiful creatures, and also a BIG15 favorite, is the rare and amazing Galapagos Land Iguana.
 Read on to get acquainted with this beautiful creature and have your camera ready!
-You will find it basking under the sun, relaxing under the shade of a poison apple tree or slowly moving in the search for food.
+You will find it basking under the sun, relaxing under the shade of a poison apple tree, or slowly moving in the search for food.

 The Galapagos land iguana population is estimated to have somewhere between 5,000 and 10,000 individuals.
 However, they used to inhabit the islands in bigger numbers that got reduced to the brink of extinction in areas like Cerro Cartago on Isabela Island and Conway Bay at Santa Cruz.
 This was mainly due to invasive species that fed on land iguanas’ eggs, hatchlings and juveniles.
 They were so numerous that Charles Darwin disembarked on Santiago Island (formerly known as King James Island) and later wrote in his journal that, “when we were left at James, we could not for some time find a spot free from their burrows on which to pitch our single tent.”

-Galapagos land iguanas can be found on the islands of Fernandina, Santa Cruz, Isabela, North Seymour, South Plaza and Baltra.
-Choose an Eastern or Western Islands itinerary to observe this stunning, strange and amazing endemic species.
+Galapagos land iguanas can be found on the islands of Santa Cruz, Isabela, North Seymour, South Plaza, and Baltra.
+Choose an Eastern or Western Islands itinerary to observe this stunning, strange, and amazing endemic species.
 Sharing this and other Galapagos creature’s habitat will make you feel connected to nature like never before.
 But be careful, once here, you’re at high risk of falling in love with the Galapagos!